Conic Sections - Pre-Calculus

 .

-Group the terms and
+Group the terms together and the

 terms together.